 In honor of spring, I’m posting my hot-off-the-press margarita recipe.
 Day one of spring came and went and it was awesome.
-However for New Englanders, day two greeted us with snow like some kind of sick joke.
+However, for New Englanders, day two greeted us with snow like some kind of sick joke.
 We made it one day.
 ONE day.
 More reason to drink I suppose?

-The elderflower margarita is your classic margarita made with elderflower liqueur in place of triple sec or orange liqueur. it offers a warm floral touch to the otherwise citrusy cocktail.
+The elderflower margarita is your classic margarita made with elderflower liqueur in place of triple sec or orange liqueur.
+It offers a warm floral touch to the otherwise citrusy cocktail.

-I don’t know what it is, but in the past 6 months I’ve been on a real tequila tear.
-I’ve been a whiskey guy my whole life but now I have a new outlook on the margarita.
 I swore by margarita mix for years until I tried using real lime juice and simple syrup instead (margaritas from scratch).
 The result is a “real” margarita that is less sweet, less artificial tasting and less acidic.
 I think I’m slowly forcing turning my friends and family into believers.

-Try Making an Elderflower Margarita with Honey Syrup
+Try with Honey Syrup

 The elderflower margarita would be the perfect candidate for honey syrup.
 What is honey syrup?
-Honey syrup is essentially simple syrup (sugar and water) made with equal parts honey and water (in place of sugar).
-It’s easier to make than simple syrup as the honey will very easily dissolve in warm water, unlike sugarPrint
+Honey syrup is essentially simple syrup (sugar and water) made with equal parts of honey and water (in place of sugar).
+It’s easier to make than simple syrup as the honey will very easily dissolve in warm water, unlike sugar.

 - 2 ounces reposado tequila

 - 1/2 ounce simple syrup or honey syrup